muthyala/scrum-poker/README.md

 - Facilitator
   - As a facilitator, I want to estimate stories across the whole team, so that our story estimates are given full consideration
   - As a facilitator, I want to choose the card deck, so that players reuse consistent values
-- Player
+  - As a facilitator, I want to have multiple rounds, so that players can reach consensus
-  - As a player, I want to personalise my desk
+  - As a facilitator, I want to group past games by project, so that players can triangulate their estimates

 Constraints
 -----------